tdongsi/SqlTests/octopress/source/_posts/2017-01-16-vertica-sql-splitting-string.markdown

 ```

-It is not so straight-forward for splitting strings, including but not limited to comma-separated strings.
-As shown in [the last post](/blog/2016/08/17/analytic-functions-in-mysql/), not all SQL dialects are equal.
+As shown in [another blog post](http://tdongsi.github.io/blog/2016/08/17/analytic-functions-in-mysql/), not all SQL dialects are equal.
 Different database systems have different ways of doing so in SQL, as shown in the following links (1, 2)

 http://stackoverflow.com/questions/2647/how-do-i-split-a-string-so-i-can-access-item-x

 http://stackoverflow.com/questions/10581772/how-to-split-a-comma-separated-value-to-columns

 This post will throws another into that mess.